 Previously Megan has been a member of the National Skills Standards Council and its predecessor National Quality Council, the Australian Qualifications Framework Council, the Victorian Skills Commission, the Queensland Industry Commission, and the Australia Pacific Technical College.

-Currently Secretariat of the World Plumbing Council and Executive Director of the Plumbing Products Industry Group (PPI), Stuart is a former Australian politician, who was elected to the House of Representatives as member for the Division of Hasluck, Western Australia for the Liberal Party of Australia at the 2004 federal election.
-Stuart was a small business proprietor and farm manager before entering politics.
+Mr Henry is also a former Australian politician, who was elected to the House of Representatives as the member for Hasluck, Western Australia, at the 2004 federal election.
+He was a small business proprietor and farm manager before entering politics.
+He has also been a director of Group Training Australia and the Australian Construction Industry Safety Training Trust, and was the former deputy chair of the Building and Construction Industry Training Council.

 Currently CEO at Bendigo Kangan Institute.
 Previously Trevor was the General Manager of TAFE Queensland South West which has a geographical footprint extending across one third of Queensland.
 Trevor has also held a Board position with TAFE Directors Australia.